Persib Bandung: Persib Bandung squad during their championship season

-Crest and colors
+Crest and colours

+Persib's traditional kit consists of a blue and white shirt with white shorts and socks.
+Their original kit was red and black with white shorts and socks.
+Another alternative kit used in the mid-1920s was black and white with white shorts and socks, before the club adopted the blue and white shirt with white shorts and socks in 1936—a combination that remains in use today.
+During the 1978–1979 season, Persib wore blue and white vertical stripes; this design was a rare variation in the history of the club's kits.

-The club colors are officially blue and white.
-The club's badge is similar with the seal of Bandung.
+The club's badge is similar to the seal of Bandung.
 The logo was used because during the early years of Perserikatan, Persib was seen as the representative of the Sundanese people.
 The overall template of the logo is taken from the logo of the city of Bandung, including the wavy water pattern and the black fortress pattern.
 The only difference is the addition of the writing "PERSIB" and "1933", with the latter recently being omitted after the decision to change the club's establishment year to 1919.
 The logo is a heart-shaped shield, and is divided into two parts, outlined with black horizontal girders in four part of the shield.

-On top of a golden yellow background with a green color painting of a mountain that rests on the girder.
+On top of a golden yellow background with a green colour painting of a mountain that rests on the girder.